thin-edge/thin-edge.io/docs/src/tutorials/getting-started.md

 sudo systemctl enable c8y-configuration-plugin.service
 ```

 Then navigate to  Cumulocity IoT Device Management and the desired device.
 Open its Configuration tab.
 You can find c8y-configuration-plugin and more are listed as supported configuration types, as declared in the plugin configuration file.
-Her you can save the configuration files into the repository or download them.
+Here you can save the configuration files into the repository or download them.

 ## Change configuration files via Cumulocity IoT.